Because more and more people are applying and attending college, the application process is tending to get more selective.

-Basically, just understand that getting a tutor does not mean that you are not smart or that you are not going to receive a good score.
+Basically, just understand that getting a tutor does not mean that you are not smart.
+It does not mean that you are not going to receive a good score.

-Get a Good Night of Sleep
+5. Get a Good Night of Sleep

 This may sound very dumb and minuscule, however, getting a good night of sleep before the test has been scientifically proven to lead to higher scores.